diegodev91/CER/README.md

 ## 🤝 Contributing to CER

-We welcome contributions from the CerRanos community!
+We welcome contributions from the CERranos community!
 Here's how you can help:

 ### Development Setup
 1. Fork this repository